-What are the 4 steps to apply at the LSM ?
+What are the 4 steps to apply at the LSM as an exchange student?

-- Be nominated at Louvain School of Management (LSM) by the home coordinator of your university
+- Be nominated at the Louvain School of Management (LSM) by the home coordinator of your university

-- Register at the University catholique de Louvain (UCLouvain)
+- Register at the Université catholique de Louvain (UCLouvain)

 - Check for an accommodation & get to know the living costs

 - Prepare your Learning Agreement

 In order to apply to LSM, your university must have a mobility partnership with our university and the LSM.
-The existence of such an agreement is a mandatory requirement to mobility and constitutes a guarantee for you to benefit from a high quality academic and administrative support services at UCLouvain.
+The existence of such an agreement is a mandatory requirement for the mobility and constitutes a guarantee for you to benefit from a high quality academic and administrative support services at UCLouvain.
+For more information about LSM academic calendar and course choice, click here.